 Before you take your first stride as a runner, you need to be properly warmed up.

 When most people think of warming up, they probably think of standing there and doing some static stretching for 10 minutes…you know, to make sure you don’t get injured!

-Here’s Staci, our head female coach, providing you with a quick sequence to try out:
+Here’s Staci, our Senior Coach, providing you with a quick sequence to try out:

 You can also check out our post “How to Warm Up Properly” for more moves and tips.

 Just like with strength training, if you don’t have time to warm up, you don’t have time to run.

 Cut the run short if you need to, but not the warm-up!